dalgard/meteor-viewmodel/README.md

 ### Static methods

-These methods are mainly for debugging, but may be used with complex layouts.
+These methods are mainly for inspecting the viewmodels while developing, but may also be used as a means of getting a component in a complex layout.

 ```javascript
 // Reactively get global list of current viewmodels